Who we are

 , and a house for their elderly, infirm sisters at St. Joseph’s.
 Sisters continue their 300-year-old link with All Saints’ School

-, part of which was formerly the Bar Convent Grammar School.
+, part of which was formerly the Bar Convent Grammar School., and one of the Sisters serves as a Governor.

 There are Sisters serving outside the UK: in Rome, where Sister Jane Livesey serves as the General Superior of the worldwide Congregaton of Jesus, Toronto (Regis College